-Railway Association Section: 4 Version: 2.0 Y Y of Canada Title: RAILWAY MEDICAL C GUIDELINES
+Railway Association of Canada Section: 4 Version: 2.2 Title: RAILWAY MEDICAL GUIDELINES

 8. Vascular Disorders

 8.1 Aneurysm

 Untreated aneurysms, even if asymptomatic are unlikely to be compatible with employment in a SCP unless it can be demonstrated that the risk of rupture is less than 2% per year.
 The presence of an aneurysm e.g. in the abdomen of a middleaged or older individual raises concerns about the presence of co-existing conditions, particularly coronary artery disease.
 Prosthetic graft replacement of diseased aortic aneurysms with no other evidence of risk can be considered on an individual basis.